GABETROLL/holbertonschool-web_react/README.md

 # Learning React at Holberton
-This folder showcases a step-by-step guide on how to build a simple recreation of the Holberton student's dashboard with React, by showcasing a new skill of React in each folder, which adds a new feature to the application.
+This folder showcases a step-by-step guide on how to build a simple recreation of the Holberton student's dashboard with React, by showcasing a new skill of React in each folder, which adds new features to the application.
 ## Usage
 ### Install Dependencies
 Unfortunately, because of the way this project is structured, you will need to install the dependencies for each individual exercise folder you wish to test: